 If you want to be a radiologist, you will need to pass the United States Medical Licensing Exam or the Comprehensive Osteopathic Medical Licensing exam.
 You may also need to pass certain state requirements.
 In addition, most radiologists become certified through the American Osteopathic Board of Radiology or the American Board of Radiology.

 Your education won’t stop after becoming a professional radiologist though, because you’ll need to stay up to date with your continuing medical education (CME) credits.
-For example, our CME courses are developed for radiologists to get cutting edge education from renowned staff while visiting amazing destinations around the world.
+Just like any other doctor in the United States, radiologists must earn continuing medical education to keep in good standing.
+For example, our CME courses at CME Science are developed for radiologists to get cutting edge education from renowned staff while visiting amazing destinations around the world.
 We have conferences in Las Vegas, Hawaii, Melbourne, Rome and many others.

 Before you decide to take on more than a decade of schooling and training, it’s best to understand what your work day will look like once you become a radiologist.